bawdycaste/bawdycaste.com/join.markdown

 ## CAST RESPONSIBILITIES

 There aren’t many formal requirements or expectations for cast members--for the most part, you can decide how involved you want to be.
 That said, here are a few things we do expect from everyone:

-Staying in Touch: It doesn’t really matter how--emails, Discord messages, texts, phone calls, whatever.
+**Staying in Touch:** It doesn’t really matter how -- Discord messages, texts, phone calls, whatever.
 Just keep in touch so we know what’s up!
 If you know you won’t be available (or can’t be reached) for a while, send the directors a message so they can let people know.

 **Checking In and Attending Shows:** Pretty much everything on cast revolves around our regular performances.
 There’s always something to do at shows, and we’re happy to have you as often as you can make it!
 The cast directors send out periodic reminders to check in for the shows, and all you need to do is respond saying if you can make it or not.
 Then the directors will announce casting (usually about a week before the show), which describes what roles (on-stage and off-stage) everyone will be performing that week.
 If you have any questions or comments around casting, just contact the directors.